 It’s both-and.
 God works.
 And we work.

-Working together with God will be the most effective way of approaching almost every problem.
+Working together with God will be the most effective way of praying for almost any problem.

 Your Turn: Do you naturally tend to try to handle things yourself?
 Or do you naturally tend to sit back and wait for God to “fix it?”
-How might you collaborate with God more?
+How might you collaborate with God in a prayer for almost any problem?
 Leave a comment below.

 Tweetables: why not share this post?

 - When facing tough stuff, you come through best when you see yourself as working together WITH God.
 God works.
-And YOU have steps to take.
+And we work.
 Tweet that.